Rexly Mobile App

 • In this scenario, the home page would feature upcoming medication doses

-• Adding medications could be complicated, so perhaps adding a label scanning feature would be a nice assist for the user
+• Adding medications could be complicated, so adding a label scanning feature would be a nice assist for the user

 • A confirmation screen could confirm that the label scan is correct and allow for edits